stuartcusackie/statamic-cache-requester/README.md

 ## Requirements

-This package utilises a Redis queue called **responsive**.
+This package utilises a Redis queue called **gliderequester**.
 You must have Redis installed on your server.

 ## Usage